codacy/codacy-rubocop/docs/description/Layout_SingleLineBlockChain.md

-This cop checks if method calls are chained onto single line blocks.
+Checks if method calls are chained onto single line blocks.
 It considers that a line break before the dot improves the readability of the code.

 # Examples